Melissamij/nomade-dreamer-blog/_drafts/what-you-don-t-hear-about-sumba.md

 title: 'What you don''t hear about Sumba '
 description: >-
   In this post I will share my personal experience as a solo women.
-And the places I do not recommend you going to alone and why !
+And the places I do not recommend  for you  to go alone and why !
 author: Mélissa
 featured: true
 categories: